 Light avoidance was linked to raised levels of the neurotransmitter chemical serotonin, which also influences human moods.
 Injecting crayfish with serotonin made them anxious, while dosing them with the tranquilizer chlordiazepoxide had the opposite effect.

 The findings “may alter our conceptions of the emotional status of invertebrates,” Cattaert projected.
-“Our results emphasise the ability of an invertebrate to exhibit a state that is similar to a mammalian emotion.”
+“Our results emphasize the ability of an invertebrate to exhibit a state that is similar to a mammalian emotion.”

 Costing about $1 million a year to operate, the National Zoo invertebrate house was closed, director Dennis Kelly told media, because it was not funded in either the zoo’s five-year plan or a 20-year master plan.